 However, the NFL changed the allocation of Super Bowl tickets in 2017 and that will carry over into 2019.
 In 2017, they announced that they are going to allocate 6,000 tickets away from the teams playing in the Super Bowl to the NFL On Location Experience company.
 NFL On Location is a fancy name for a concierge service which will be selling Super Bowl packages for above face value (and potentially above market value as well).

 Super Bowl Sweepstakes

 PepsiCo., Snickers, GMC, ShopRite, McDonalds and even the NFL give a few of the golden tickets out for free.
 If you’re not lucky enough to snag one of those few free tickets, then you can just write a letter.
 It’s that easy.
 Your chances are still very slim, but you can qualify for a face value ticket for the Super Bowl by writing a letter to the NFL between February and June of the preceding year.
 The NFL uses this system, rather than offering them up to the general public, because of the enormous demand.

 Super Bowl Lottery Tickets

 In years past, the NFL offered a lottery system to give a lucky few Super Bowl tickets at face value.
-This system changed for Super Bowl 52, and the details were released on 10/19/17.
+This system changed for Super Bowl 52 and 53.
 For your reference, below are the details straight from the NFL.
 This information can also be found on the NFL FAQ.

-We know we can’t give everyone Super Bowl tickets, but this is one of many ways we want to say thank you to our fans for everything you do to support the game.
+We know we can’t give everyone Super Bowl tickets, but this is one of the many ways we want to show our appreciation to you — our fan — for everything you do to support the game.

-We will continue to hold the ADA lottery, unchanged from years past.
-Entries for the ADA lottery are accepted between Feb.
-1 and June 1 of the year preceding the Super Bowl.
+Please note that we will continue to hold the ADA lottery, unchanged from years past.
+Entries for the ADA lottery are accepted between February 1 and June 1 of the year preceding the Super Bowl.
 ADA requests should be sent to: